 A ducted heat pump is a highly efficient forced-air system that operates behind-the scenes via a network of ducts, bringing heating or cooling to each room inconspicuously from a central powerful unit located in the utility room.
 This central system works with an accompanying unit located outdoors.
 Rooftight uses ducted systems exclusively.

 A ductless or mini-split system consists of an exterior unit and an accompanying interior wall unit.
 While convenient for renovations or upgrades to existing systems, these units are generally only good for heating one room, and the interior wall units are bulky and not very attractive.
-Some builders use ductless systems because they are cheaper and easier to install, but by being called “heat pumps” they still attract buyers who may not know the difference.

 Q - Who do we call if we need service?

 Our 5 Year Warranty Plan provides you with peace of mind knowing that your home is receiving the personal attention it (and you) deserve.
 We value our Rooftight family of clients and we know that being proactive with home maintenance is a safer and more efficient solution.

 Rooftight’s 5-Year Whole Home Warranty is carried out by our Service Specialist with semi-annual visits to your home to address any performance based issues you may have experienced.

 If an emergency should arise at any time, simply call our service manager and he will prioritize and fast track your concern.